devashish234073/employ-ai-model-to-classify-img-then-build-model-using-those-imgs/README.md

                 return true;
             }

+The 1_0 in the file name means hand is there but index finger is down The 0_0 in finger means hand is not there and index finger is definitely not up The 1_1 indicates hand is there and index finger is up 0_1 is an invalid classification

 Video showing this usage: https://www.youtube.com/watch?v=RRHMGVVn0Xs

 Next will have to generate images in different lightning conditions and will have to train new model using those images